-The highly automated equipment and robots in a CNC precision machining center are impressive, and often their “flash” initially attracts customers.
-It’s certainly understandable, but that initial attraction rarely converts one-time customers to long-term partners.
+The highly automated equipment and robots in a CNC machine shop are impressive, and often their “flash” initially attracts customers.
+It’s certainly understandable, but that initial attraction rarely converts one-time customers into long-term partners.

-Part Quality: The Only Measure of Machine Shop Success?
+Part Quality: The Only Measure of CNC Machine Shop Success?

 Undoubtedly, part quality and CNC precision machining is critical to establishing and maintaining a machine shop’s success.
-But many machine shops do high-quality work.
-And nearly as many rely on “quality first” marketing messaging to try to stand out.
-It’s tired and overused and falls on deaf ears.
+Many machine shops do high-quality work and nearly as many rely on tired, overused “quality first” messaging to try to stand out, but it falls on deaf ears.

-The following may not be official job titles, but they’re traits to look for and encourage within your team to solidify responsiveness to challenges, create added value, and offer exceptional customer service:
+The following may not be official job titles, but they’re traits to look for and encourage within your team to enhance responsiveness to challenges, create added value, and offer exceptional customer service:

-- “Customer Connector” — Proactive people do the little things customers value
+“Customer Connector” — Proactive people think creatively, bring fresh perspectives, and do the little things customers value

 People Power in Action

-Having a team that cares about the customer experience is only part of the formula for success.
-That same team has to have the skills to use and assist automation to its best advantage for quality outcomes.
+Having CNC operators who care about the customer experience is only part of the formula for success.
+That same team has to have the skills to leverage automation to its best advantage for quality outcomes.

 CNC precision machining and CNC machine products are the norm in machine shops, and for good reason.
 Automation is consistent, reliable, cost-effective, productive, and precise.

-In general, most human actions are performed by computer-guided equipment, but keep in mind that people set up and operate the machines, ultimately making CNC work.
-People are responsible for adapting to situations where automated repeatability is threatened — a tool breaks, inputs vary, design or programming changes — making qualified team members vital to CNC machining in three distinct ways:
+People are responsible for adapting to situations where automated repeatability is threatened — a tool breaks, inputs vary, design or programming changes — making “must-have” team members vital to CNC machining in three distinct ways:

-- Manufacturing engineers design the process to make new parts and bring on new process capabilities.
+Manufacturing engineers design the process to make new parts and establish new process capabilities.
 A full in-house engineering department shortens lead times and maximizes machine center productivity.

-- CNC machine operators run production.
+CNC machinists run production.
 They tend the machines, process parts, and perform quality control tasks using state-of-the-art inspection tools.

 A Culture of Quality